Email me at JeriWesterson at gmail dot com

-Jeri also has short stories in several anthologies: “Noodle Girl” in SHAKEN: STORIES FOR JAPAN, edited by Tim Hallinan; “Universal Donor” in MURDER AND MAYHEM IN MUSKEGO anthology, edited by Jon and Ruth Jordan; “Mesmer Maneuver” in 2014′s serial anthology NIGHT OF THE INSURGENTS edited by Gary Phillips, and “Marked” written by her alter ego Haley Walsh, who writes the Skyler Foxe Mysteries, for the anthology ANYTHING FOR A DOLLAR, edited by Todd Gregory (Greg Herren).
+Jeri also has short stories in several anthologies: “Noodle Girl” in SHAKEN: STORIES FOR JAPAN, edited by Tim Hallinan; “Universal Donor” in MURDER AND MAYHEM IN MUSKEGO anthology, edited by Jon and Ruth Jordan; “Mesmer Maneuver” in 2015′s serial anthology DAY OF THE DESTROYERS edited by Gary Phillips, and “Marked” written by her alter ego Haley Walsh, who writes the Skyler Foxe Mysteries, for the anthology ANYTHING FOR A DOLLAR, edited by Todd Gregory (Greg Herren).

 Jeri has done talks around the country about the Middle Ages, demonstrating her cache of medieval weaponry.
 She has been a featured guest on the radio talk show Writers on Writing with host Barbara DeMarco-Barrett, on “My Awesome Empire” on her local NPR station, “KVCR-Arts” on the same local NPR station, a guest lecturer at the Bowers Museum in Santa Ana and at Mt.
 San Antonio College in Walnut, CA.

 Visit Jeri’s blog www.Getting-Medieval.com for articles on history and mystery.
 Or see what Crispin has to say on his very own blog.
 You can follow her on Twitter and see what she’s up to on her Facebook page or her author page or on Pinterest.